jina-ai/jina/docs/concepts/executor/create.md

 ```{tip}
 In the `jina hub new` wizard you can choose from four Dockerfile templates: `cpu`, `tf-gpu`, `torch-gpu`, and `jax-gpu`.
 ```

-* If you push your Executor to the [Executor Hub](https://cloud.jina.ai/executors), you don't need to bump the Jina version

-  Hub Executors are version-agnostic.
-When you pull an Executor from Executor Hub, it will select the right Jina version for you.
-You don't need to upgrade your version of Jina.

-* Fill in metadata of your Executor correctly

-  Information you include under the `metas` key in `config.yml` is displayed on Executor Hub. `The specification can be found here<config.yml>`.